chsasank/chsasank.github.io/_posts/tech/2024-04-05-intermediate-representations-for-gpu.md

 In this post, we have observed the power of LLVM IR for CPUs.
 The abstraction of chip architectures in the IR enabled a highly portable intermediate representation, compiling without changes for x86 and ARM64 CPUs.
 On GPUs, however, this portability doesn't apply due to device-specific intrinsics and runtime code.
 LLVM IR, therefore, unfortunately doesn't have the same power on GPU as it has on CPUs.
 Further work is required to create this portable IR.

 P.S.: Attentive readers might object, saying the single-source single-compiler (SSCP) flow of AdaptiveCPP solved the issue.
 You picked up the plot for a later post :).
+Code for this post is available [here](https://github.com/chsasank/chsasank.github.io/tree/master/code/gpu-ir)